 As per question 2 above, go through the soaking in salt process a couple of times, and then try a final soak with denture tablets.
 That may help.
+Check out this article too for more tips on how to remove a plastic taste from a bladder.
 Sometimes though, the plastic taste is just part of the material.

 If that is the case, and you can’t get rid of it, maybe take it back to the manufacturer for guidance, they may replace it if under warranty.
 If that still doesn’t work, you may just have bought a bad quality bladder, and so you need to look elsewhere.
 Some people notice this more than others too, possibly because they have more sensitive taste buds, but we don’t know that for sure 🙂